masterdoors/kernel_trees/README.md

 # kernel_trees
 Bagging on kernel trees

-Please build and install the scikit-learn with the attached version of the liblinear first (from the thirdparty directory).
+Please build and install scikit-learn with the attached version of liblinear first (from the thirdparty directory).